RedOneKH/UT-DS-KNIME-Advanced/README.md

 Task 10: Devide the dataset into 2 parts (4:1).

-Task 11: Use Desicion Tree and Naive Bayes to train 2 classification models and evaluate both of them.
+Task 11: Use Desicion Tree and Naive Bayes to train 2 classification models (use clusters as classes) and evaluate both of them.